promotedai/promoted-ts-client/README.md

         },
       })),
     },
-    // It's okay to use Prepaged temporarily while only logging.
-    insertionPageType: InsertionPageType.Unpaged,
   });
   // Construct the map while the RPC is happening. const productIdToProduct = products.reduce((map, product) => {